-A satarist of the human tragedy at first, Nada was one of the key members of the Contemporary Art Group, founded by Hussein Youssef Amin.
-His early period showed shapeless, tragic characters with symbols like tatoos.
+A satirist of the human tragedy at first, Nada was one of the key members of the Contemporary Art Group, founded by Hussein Youssef Amin.
+His early period showed shapeless, tragic characters with symbols like tattoos.
 There, it was with difficulty that one could differentiate between Nada and Gazzar – the other key member of the Contemporary Art Group.

-As years went by, Nada moved towards vitality, lyrical rythm and simplicity driven by children’s drawings as a schoolteacher himself.
+As years went by, Nada moved towards vitality, lyrical rhythm, and simplicity, driven by children’s drawings as a schoolteacher himself.

-Finally, with the open door policy, Nada testified to the fragile Egyptian bowing to the contrasting Western and Wahaby manifestations, cutural and religious pressures.
+Finally, with the open-door policy, Nada testified to the fragile Egyptian bowing to the contrasting Western and Wahaby manifestations, cultural and religious pressures.